A Cairns restaurant owner has been penalised a whopping $169,000 for underpaying a waitress $33,000.

-The court also found Ms Yogo had failed to issue pay slips and didn’t keep employment records as required by law.
+The court also found Ms Yogo failed to issue pay slips and failed to keep employment records as required by law.

-Judge John Middleton said a strong deterrence needed to be sent to employers who engage in wage theft.
+Judge John Middleton said a strong deterrence is needed to send employers the message that wage theft is unacceptable.

-“There is a need to show there are serious consequences for failing to comply with Commonwealth Workplace laws,” he said.
+“There is a need to show there are serious consequences for failing to comply with Commonwealth Workplace laws.